Nikola-Limpet/NextJS-learning-journal/weather-dashboard-mini-project/README.md

 3. Homepage Implementation (SSR)
-Build a server-rendered homepage showing weather for a default location Implement a server component to display current weather Add a forecast section as another server component
+Build a server-rendered homepage showing weather for a default location

+This two server component should be fetch pararelly
+ - Implement a server component to display current weather
+ - Add a forecast section as another server component

 4. City-Specific Weather Pages (SSG)
 Create a dynamic route with [cityId]
 Implement getStaticPaths to pre-render pages for popular cities Use getStaticProps to fetch weather data at build time Add a detailed weather view for the specific city
-5. Client-Side Features
+5. Client-Side Featues
 Build a search component to find cities
 Implement client-side navigation between city pages Add interactive elements like temperature unit toggle (°C/°F)
 6. Incremental Static Regeneration
 Update the city pages to use ISR with a reasonable revalidation time Add a "last updated" indicator on city pages

 Key Implementation Points